 These same considerations exist with a distribution of cash to the beneficiary.
-See the discussion in Section VII A 3 a of this paper.

-c.
 Creditors of the beneficiary, including divorced spouses, may be able to attach the preferred interest.

 These same considerations exist with a distribution of cash to the beneficiary.
-See the discussion in Section VII A 3 b of this paper.

 - B. A Complex Trust Contributes its Assets For a "Preferred" Interest in a FLP or FLLC and a Grantor Trust, With the Same Beneficial Interests as the Complex Trust, Contributes its Assets For a "Growth" Interest in That FLP or FLLC. - 1.
 The Technique.